 One downside to MLS gaskets is that, because they do not crush and therefore move about in the same fashion as a composite gasket, they are best used when the two mating surfaces have been machined totally flat.
 Fitting a steel gasket to a slightly uneven block or head surface could result in failure, whereas a composite gasket has more ‘give’ in it to accommodate these irregularities.

 Types of Performance Head Gaskets

 It’s not just head gaskets that are available as uprated items.
 In a highly tuned engine, all the gaskets are subjected to higher pressures and temps and so could potentially fail.
 As we have mentioned, different gaskets need to be made of different materials depending on what they are designed to seal.
 It’s the same story with performance gaskets, too, as one material may have excellent properties for coping with a particular task, but may be utterly useless in another area.
 Cometic offers a range of performance gaskets designed to suit almost every application where a gasket could be required.
 The main types of performance gasket available include:

-A synthetic foam rubber bonded to an aluminium core.
+A synthetic foam rubber bonded to an aluminum core.
 These are ideal for sealing many components, such as inlet manifolds and rocker covers, as the foam rubber compresses to create a seal.

 CFM – 20

 This is ideal for areas subjected to high temperatures, as the steel perforated core allows heat to be drawn across the gasket in a uniform fashion.
 It is also coated with an elastomer finish to help seal the two surfaces together effectively.